let-def/cuite/doc/CAMLregion.md

 - `value *rcaml_root();` that allocates a new root in the current region.
 - `value rcaml_deref(value *);` that dereferences a root.

-In release mode, `rcaml_deref` could simply be implemented by pointer derefencement.
+In release mode, `rcaml_deref` could simply be implemented by a pointer dereference.
 But we already made the case that observing all the places where values are dereferenced is important for dynamically checking the soundness of bindings.

 The current region is not threaded by the code.
 Instead it is implemented by a global variable that is setup by the `enter/leave` functions, effectively implementing a form of dynamic scoping.